ShearmanChua/mm/README.md

     VecMgr = VectorManager()
     ```

 3) Create a schema for the collection.
-Below are the following supported data type:
+Below are the following supported data types:
     - `int`
     - `float`
     - `double`